What’s the Quietest, Noise Canceling Helmet? Our Top 3 Picks

 A well built and quiet helmet helps because it tunes out the routine noises that deafen your sense of hearing, like your tires on the road and the wind rushing over your helmet.
 Certain types of ear plugs do the same.

-That actually makes it EASIER to hear cars passing you, horns and other out-of-the-ordinary noises.
-Sure, they will likely be quieter than before on an absolute, decibels basis – but they will be louder than other distracting noises.
+A quiet helmet actually makes it EASIER to hear cars passing you, horns and other out-of-the-ordinary noises.
+Sure, those noises will likely be quieter than before on an absolute, decibels basis - but they will be louder than other distracting noises.

 So for this roundup of helmets, I rode around with a couple friends to chat about their experiences with noise in different helmets...